cybermouflons/cybermouflons.com/_posts/2020-08-11-spiderlabsctf-RemoteMgmntSystem/2020-08-11-spiderlabsctf-RemoteMgmntSystem.md

 We tried several payloads in order to identify other vulnerabilities like XXE, SSTI or characters that would break the applications logic.
 None of them worked.

-Going back to the application, we tried to find a command injection vulnerability by manually trying to fuzz the available parameters using Burp.
+Going back to the application, we tried to find a command injection vulnerability by manually fuzzing the available parameters using Burp.
 Good news, RCE was possible thus we started enumerating the server.

 ```
 POST / HTTP/1.1